Are You Suffering From Lower Back Pain?

 Discover your pain relief options with your FREE consultation

-Here at Advanced Health & Physical Medicine, we provide real medical solutions that heal and deliver fast and lasting pain relief.
+Here at Advanced Health & Rehabilitation Center, we provide real medical solutions that heal and deliver fast and lasting pain relief.
 There are no gimmicks, no drugs, and no surgery—what we offer are advanced, non-invasive medical therapies for patients who are simply fed up with failed treatments and devastating side effects.

 The reality of lasting pain relief is within your reach.
 Schedule your free consultation today at (252) 321-3579, or if you prefer, you can reserve it online by submitting a contact request.